stantonius/homelab/README.md

 > If a set of tasks (ie. more than 1-2) require two different hosts, then I will use two different playbooks.

+#### Proxmox Quorum

+PVE Quorum needed to be modified so that I could only run one Proxmox node.
+Instructions are [here](https://www.apalrd.net/posts/2022/pve_quorum/).

+## Security

+### Tailscale

+Automating this was not worth the effort since in order to run the headless Tailscale install, you need a one-time auth key that expires after a max of 90 days, and you need to manually go get the key from the Tailscale website.
+Therefore, I created a created a container and followed [these instructions](https://tailscale.com/kb/1019/subnets/) to get Tailscale up and running.

+Running in a container also needed [these commands](https://tailscale.com/kb/1130/lxc-unprivileged/)

 ## Tests